novoda/android-demos/AndroidTestAutomationStarter/README.md

 ## Overview

-A sample retail store app that showcases current testing methodologies for Android apps.
+A sample retail store app that showcases current testing methodologies for Android.
 It comes with a simple Heroku server that can be run locally.

 The aim is to provide a hands-on introduction to those new to test engineering and a challenge for those who want to further improve the current implementation.

 ## Getting started
-TODO: device vs emulator

 Before launching the app you'll need to start the server.
 Make sure you have Ruby installed by running `ruby -v` from the terminal.
 If it's not installed run `brew install ruby`